Grunet/awesome-inclusive-user-research/CONTRIBUTING.md

 Note that the focus is on research specifically, not design.

-You can either let me know of the resource in some channel (e.g. Slack, Twitter, Reddit) or create a PR to add it in yourself.
+You can either let me know of the resource in some channel (e.g. Slack, Twitter, Reddit, Github Issues) or create a PR to add it in yourself.